 This gallery shows some aspects of my ongoing personal home renovation.
 Here is the original rancher we started with, which was a kit house built around 1954.

-The house as it currently stands (spring 2017).
+The house as it currently stands (June 2020).
 Our goal is to make it look like a 19th century stone farmhouse that would have been original to the area.
 We removed the original porch on the left side and turned that into living space, then added a partial second floor.
 The remaining 8' or so of the first floor was then shifted to the back edge of the foundation wall to create the offset look of an addition.
-The main center area of the house will have Chester County fieldstone applied all the way around, while the remaining areas have cement board siding as you can see in this picture.
+The main center area of the house has Chester County fieldstone applied all the way around, while the remaining areas have cement board siding.
+I collected the stone for house by hand from neighboring properties, then had it cut down into veneer stone before it was applied by L.S.
+Stone Masonry.
+Luis and his crew did a fantastic job and I highly recommend them if you’re looking for a mason.

 Along the driveway are the three rooms we created in place of the original porch.
 From back to front there is a mudroom, laundry room, and greenhouse.
 Above those rooms and wrapping around the back of the house is a roof deck accessible from the master bedroom, with a custom railing made by JGM, Inc. Rope lighting on the roof deck and inside the ceiling of the rear covered porch provide the perfect amount of light for sitting outside on warm summer evenings.